 What if I told you shopping for maternity clothes isn’t nearly as terrifying as it seems?
-I know, cue the uproar.
+I know; cue the uproar.
 If you’re anything like me, shopping feels like an absolute nightmare when you’re pregnant.

-You don’t want to choose something frumpy and you don’t want to squeeze your belly into something too tight.
+You don’t want to choose something frumpy, and you don’t want to squeeze your belly into something too tight.

 Importance of a Proper Fit

-I don’t think I need to go into extensive detail about why a proper fit is important, we all know that.
+I don’t think I need to go into extensive detail about why a proper fit is essential; we all know that.
 Nobody wants to look in a mirror and feel awkward or uncomfortable in their clothing.
 These are, however, prominent issues with many pregnant women.

 Between weight gain and hormones, the fact that your regular clothes may not fit anymore adds icing to an already-tumultuous cake.
-With properly fitting maternity clothing, you’ll feel more comfortable and walk with confidence.
+With adequately fitting maternity clothing, you’ll feel more comfortable and walk with confidence.

-How to Find the Right Size
+How to Size Maternity Clothing

 Then, you can head to the fitting room and try them on.
 Whichever one you think is most comfortable will be the clear winner.